wilcoxen-courses/e270-census-api/README.md

 1. Go to <https://api.census.gov/data/key_signup.html> and request an API key.
 Strictly speaking, the Census only requires a key if you might make a large number of requests per day.
 However, it's free and a professional courtesy to the Census to use one, so please sign up.

+    It's important to **do this early**: the Census can take **more than a day** to issue and then activate a key.
+If you have problems getting and activating a key, please note that the instructions for building the request payload provide a workaround.

 ### B. Script collect.py

 1. Import `pandas` and `requests`.